pachadotdev/log-of-gravity/README.md

-# A Replication (and Tribute) of The Log of Gravity
+# A Replication of The Log of Gravity

 Silva and Tenreyro wasn’t just an influential article, it defined my interest in gravity models to the point I wrote a master’s thesis on it for UN ESCAP.
 Here I replicate the main results from the original article in R.